uniVocity/worldcities-import/README.md

  * [LoadWorldCities.java] (./src/main/java/com/univocity/articles/importcities/LoadWorldCities.java) - loads the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) file into the database table [worldcities](./src/main/resources/database/mysql/worldcities.tbl).

  * [MigrateWorldCities.java] (./src/main/java/com/univocity/articles/importcities/MigrateWorldCities.java) - migrates the [region_codes.csv](http://geolite.maxmind.com/download/geoip/misc/region_codes.csv) file to the database table [region](./src/main/resources/database/mysql/region.tbl).
 We will use uniVocity to manage the keys generated upon insertion of each record, and then migrate data from [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) to the [city](./src/main/resources/database/mysql/city.tbl) table.
 The  [city](./src/main/resources/database/mysql/city.tbl) table has a foreign key referencing [region](./src/main/resources/database/mysql/region.tbl).
-In this process we will discard duplicate cities, and cities that are not associated to any region.
+In this process we will discard duplicate cities, and cities that are not associated with any region.

 ## What to expect